salt-labs/docs/content/tutorials/kubernetes/etcd/quorum.md

 kubectl get nodes
 ```

-- Do some etcd stuff to cleanup
+- Do some etcd stuff to clean-up

 ```bash
 etcdctl member list